-Six-Year Accreditation Status with a Mid-cycle Progress Report
+Six-Year Accreditation Status

-Based on the ACS WASC policies, criteria, indicators, and other accreditation factors/rubrics, this option is appropriate if there is compelling evidence that the school needs little, if any, additional support for high-quality student learning and the implementation, monitoring, and accomplishment of the schoolwide action plan, including addressing the identified critical areas for follow-up.
-The school is expected annually to report progress to its governing body and stakeholders, update the student/community profile, and refine its schoolwide action plan as needed.
+Based on the ACS WASC criteria, indicators, and other accreditation factors/rubrics, this option is appropriate if there is compelling evidence that the school needs little, if any, additional support for high-quality student learning and the implementation, monitoring, and accomplishment of the schoolwide action plan, including the identified critical areas for follow-up.
+Note: International schools are required to complete a Mid-cycle Progress Report and have a Mid-cycle Two-Day Visit.

+Annual Progress Report: The school is expected to report progress annually to its governing body and stakeholders, update the student/community profile, and refine its schoolwide action plan as needed.
+A copy of the annual progress report should be submitted to ACS WASC.

-The school will be required to submit a comprehensive mid-cycle progress report demonstrating that the school has:
+Mid-cycle Report and Visit: The school will be required to submit a comprehensive mid-cycle progress report and host a two-day visit demonstrating that the school has:

-- Addressed the critical areas for follow-up through the schoolwide action plan - Made appropriate progress on the implementation of the schoolwide action plan - Improved student achievement relative to the schoolwide learner outcomes and the academic standards.
+- Addressed the critical areas for follow-up throughout the schoolwide action plan - Made appropriate progress on implementation of the schoolwide action plan - Improved student achievement relative to the schoolwide learner outcomes and the academic standards.